bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 You should now be able to visit `http://localhost:5000` and access the API.

 #### Deploying to AWS
-To deply to AWS you simply type in the following command:
+To deploy to AWS you simply type in the following command:
 `sls deploy`

 This will deploy the infrastructure configuration that is specified in serverless.yml and provide you with a URL endpoint from which you can access the API.